 Applicants should have a strong interest in the future of public media, evolving forms of mass communication, engineering new forms of multimedia journalism as well as a commitment to news that serves the public interest.

-This internship serves during Spring term.
+This internship serves during Spring or Summer term.
 Each year, one intern will be selected.
 The internship involves:

 - 3 month commitment, start between April and June, ending 10 weeks later (exact dates are flexible)

 - 40 hour work week